Originally posted on December 8, 2022 @ 12:32 pm

 How to Keep the Fire Burning in Your Marriage

 God is the author of marriage.
 He was the one who created male and female before joining them together in the Garden of Eden.
 A marriage founded on God has a higher chance of being successful.
 Allow God to reign in your heart and you’ll be surprised by how much your home will succeed.

 Forgiveness is the number one tip to a successful marriage.
 Having a forgiving spirit is important and it helps to keep a calm head.
 To make a marriage work, both partners must be willing to forgive each other wholeheartedly.
 It may be difficult to forgive other people’s wrongdoing especially when they have done something truly hurtful.
 Forgiveness is a bitter pill to swallow but it is better than carrying the burden of unforgiveness.

 - Communicate without season

 Relationships thrive when there is adequate communication among partners.
 Marriages are hitting the rock because of the lack of communication between partners.
-It is important to create an atmosphere where both partners can communicate with each other.
-Communication is a key ingredient for long-lasting love n a marriage.
+It is important to create an atmosphere where both partners can communicate freely with each other.
+Communication is a key ingredient for long-lasting love in a marriage.

 - Give gifts

 Giving gifts may seem insignificant and unnecessary but it is important to give gifts to your partner.
 It is not the price of the gift that matters but the thoughts behind the gift.